Non-Trivial Steenrod Squares on Prime, Hyperbolic and Satellite Knots: Knots and Prime Tangles

 \end{proof}

 \end{lemma}

-\begin{proof}[Proof of Theorem 6] Since any knot can be decomposed as a connected sum of prime knots and the concordance respects this decomposition, it suffices to prove the result for a knot $K=K_1 \# K_2$ where $K_i$ are prime.
-By Lemma 1, we can find two disjoint three balls $A_1$ and $A_2$ so that $T_i=A_i \cap K_i$ is a prime tangle and $(S^3 \setminus A_i) \cap K_i$ is an untangle.
-We then position $T_1$ and $T_2$ as shown in figure $1$, joining $T_1$ to $T_2$ with a band, obtaining the partial tangle sum $T_1 +_p T_2$.
-This tangle is prime by Theorem 5.
+\begin{proof}[Proof of Theorem \ref{Prime}] Since any knot can be decomposed as a connected sum of prime knots, and connected sum is compatible with concordance, it suffices to prove the result for a knot $K=K_1 \# K_2$ where $K_i$ are prime.
+By Lemma \ref{StandardPrime}, we can find two disjoint three balls $B_1$ and $B_2$ so that $T_i=B_i \cap K_i$ is a prime tangle and $(S^3 \setminus B_i) \cap K_i$ is an untangle.
+Now, consider $T_1 +_p T_2$.
+This tangle is prime by Theorem \ref{Sum}.
 The denominator closure of the resulting tangle is $K_1 \# K_2$.
-The tangle sum $K_1 +_p K_2+Cl$ is then a prime knot by Theorem 5.
-The ribbon concordance, shown below, between the untangle and the clasp tangle $Cl$ establishes the result.\qedhere
+The tangle sum $(T_1 +_p T_2)+Cl$ is then a prime knot by Theorem \ref{Sum}.
+The ribbon concordance, shown in Figure \ref{Denominator}---Figure \ref{Final}, between $K_1 \# K_2$ and $(T_1 +_p T_2)+Cl$ establishes the result.\qedhere

 \end{proof}